foospidy/sigsci-sounds/README.md

 Each entry requires three fields: name, sound, and text.

-- __name__ is the actual tag "short name" you want to monitor for.
+- __name__ is the actual tag "short name" you want to monitor.
 This can be a Signal Sciences default sytem tag, or a custom tag.
 - __sound__ is the absolute path to the sound file you want to play for the specified tag name.
 Optionally, you can set this value to `say`, which will cause your system to speak the text configured in the __text__ field.
 - __text__ is the text to be spoken by the system when the configured tag event occurs.
 This only occurs when the __sound__ field has the value of `say`.
 This field must be presetn, and at minimum an empty value, e.g. `"text": ""`